10 World’s Biggest Grape-Producing Countries in 2019

 5.France

-France is the fifth biggest country in the world with its production reaching 5.4 million tonnes.
+France is the fifth biggest country in the world with its production reaching 5 million tons.
 In terms of cultivation area, there are several central wine-growing areas in the country spread over the regions of Bordeaux, Burgundy, The Rhone Valley, The Loire Valley, Champagne, and Provence in France.
 Meanwhile, in terms of genetics, there are several types of popular grapes in this country.
 Chardonnay, Merlot, Sauvignon Blanc, Cabernet Sauvignon, Pinot Noir and Syrah are some of the popular wines in the country.

-Bibliography of 10 Biggest Grape-Producing Countries in the World in 2019
+Bibliography of 10 Biggest Grape-Producing Countries in the World in 2021

 FAOStat.
 2018.
 Production of Grapes: top 10 producers 2018.
 Accessed Via http://www.fao.org/faostat/en/#data/QC/visualize On May 9, 2021